AlexxIT/XiaomiGateway3/README.md

 # Zigbee Home Automation Mode

+You **do not need** to solder or flash the gate.
+It is ready to work with the ZHA out of the box.

+> **Note:** ZHA developers do [not recommend](https://github.com/zigpy/bellows#hardware-requirement) using ZHA with EZSP radios for WiFi-based bridges because of possible stability problems.
+But a range of users use the gate in this mode without issues.

 **Video DEMO**

 [![Zigbee Home Automation (ZHA) with Xiaomi Gateway 3 on original firmware without soldering](https://img.youtube.com/vi/AEkiUK7wGbs/mqdefault.jpg)](https://www.youtube.com/watch?v=AEkiUK7wGbs)